Do you like the look of wooden shower walls, ceiling, subfloor, sink, washbasin, or bathtub in your bathroom?

 Waterproofing Wood for Shower

-1. Choosing the Right Wood Species
+1. Choose the Right Wood Species

 When it comes to waterproofing bathroom subfloors and other surfaces, remember that certain wood species are more resistant to water and moisture than others.

-Some of the best water-resistant wood species for showers and bathroom use are western red cedar, chestnut, larch, Douglas fir, teak, and white oak.
+Some of the best options are western red cedar, chestnut, larch, Douglas fir, teak, and white oak.

-3. Using a Water-Resistant Oil Coating on Wood
+2. Use a Water-Resistant Oil Coating

-Another good way to waterproof wood for your bathroom and shower areas is by using wood oil.
+Another good way to waterproof wood for your bathroom and shower areas is by using wood oils like linseed oil, walnut oil, and tung oil.

 For all these oils, following these procedures will help keep water away from your wooden bathroom decor and furniture.